 The Origin of Patanjali Yoga Sutras

-Since, being sick it is not just sickness in the body, but also the sickness in the mind and emotions.
-The Yoga Sutras of Patanjali projects the knowledge that doesn’t just cure the body but also purify the mind, emotions and the complete existence itself, all through Yoga.
+Since, being sick is not just sickness in the body, but also the sickness in the mind and emotions.
+The Yoga Sutras of Patanjali projects the knowledge that doesn’t just cure the body but also purify the mind, emotions, and the complete existence itself, all through Yoga.
 Patanjali Yoga Sutras with a total of 196 Sutras is divided into 4 chapters.
-In Detail

 Why Do Yoga?
 Benefits of Doing Yoga